exploratory-io/book/dplyr/innerjoin.md

 **Arguments**

-- by - Set either a common column name or different column names from each data set to join them.
+- by - Set either a common column name or different column names from each data frame to join them.

 **Example**

-Join with AIRPORT data set using all variables with common names.
+Join with AIRPORT data frame using all variables with common names.

 ```
 inner_join(AIRPORT)
 ```

-Join with AIRPORT data set using CODE columns.
+Join with AIRPORT data frame using CODE columns.
 ```
 inner_join(AIRPORT, by = "CODE")
 ```

-Join with AIRPORT data set using DEST column from the original data set and CODE from the target.
+Join with AIRPORT data frame using DEST column from the original data frame and CODE from the target.
 ```
 inner_join(AIRPORT, by = c("DEST" = "CODE")
 ```